Table of contents

 4. What has been said about supporting the sector and its development?

-In response to a written question in July 2023 about funding reductions for the opera sector, the parliamentary under secretary of state for arts, heritage and libraries, Lord Parkinson of Whitley Bay, said the government recognised the importance of people having access to a “diverse range of cultural opportunities”.[23]
+In response to a written question in July 2023 about funding reductions for the opera sector, the then parliamentary under secretary of state for arts, heritage and libraries, Lord Parkinson of Whitley Bay, said the then government recognised the importance of people having access to a “diverse range of cultural opportunities”.[23]
 He detailed the funding ACE was providing to the sector, including to the WNO, and the support offered by the government’s tax reliefs:

 In addition to the £4.6mn it received from the Arts Council of Wales each year, the WNO will receive £4mn of public funding through ACE’s 2023–26 investment programme, and was also successful in its application to ACE’s ‘Transform Programme’, through which it will receive an additional one-off payment of £3.25mn.
 This means the WNO will receive over £15mn of public funding from ACE between 2023 and 2026.